 beautification projects to enhance students’ experience on campus.

 Queens College opened its first residence hall, The

 Summit, in fall 2009.
-It houses approximately 500 students.
-The Summit earned
+Now known as Summit Apartments, it houses approximately 500 students.
+Summit earned

 LEED Gold certification, a ranking established by the U.S. Green Building

 Council, thanks to its green design and use of sustainable strategies for water